Oxford Science and Ideas Festival: Programme

 Each year, the programme features hands-on activities, exhibitions, talks and tours, with an emphasis on making science accessible to all, on exploring the intersections between art, creativity and science, and a diverse programme with many events run in outlying communities of the city of Oxford.
 The 2023 festival programme was launched over the August Bank Holiday weekend, with the festival running from 6 October to 29 October.

 The 2024 science and ideas festival ran across Oxford from 6 October to 3 November, with 'Super Science Sunday' held at Science Oxford, and over 100 other events held at more than 40 venues around the city.
+One of the presenters at the 2024 festival was Natty Mark Samuels, an Oxford-based folklorist and story-teller.

+The 2025 science and ideas festival ran a family science and outdoor theatre event at the newly created Fallaize Park, part of the Oxford North innovation district.
+The activities were themed to link with a new 3D-artwork your planetary assembly, created by Icelandic artist Olafur Eliasson.

 Festival directors

-The festival's current director, since 2017, is Dane Comerford.

 Renée Watson was festival manager from 2008 to 2017.
+Dane Comerford has been the festival's director since 2017.